-LONDON (AP) — Frothy silent movie "The Artist" and moody spy saga "Tinker Tailor Soldier Spy" are among the leading contenders for the British Academy Film Awards, Britain's equivalent of the Oscars.
+LONDON (AP) — It's spry versus spy as frothy silent movie "The Artist" and moody thriller "Tinker Tailor Soldier Spy" lead the race for the British Academy Film Awards, Britain's equivalent of the Oscars.

-"The Artist" has 12 nominations and "Tinker Tailor" 11, including best picture and director nods, and best actor nominations for leading men Jean Dujardin and Gary Oldman.
+"The Artist" received 12 nominations and "Tinker Tailor" 11, with each film up for best picture and director, and best actor nominations for leading men Jean Dujardin and Gary Oldman.

-The other best-film nominees are "The Descendants," ''Drive" and "The Help."
+The other best-film nominees, announced at a ceremony Tuesday by actors Daniel Radcliffe and Holliday Grainger, were "The Descendants," ''Drive" and "The Help."

-In a diverse field not dominated by any single film, there are also multiple nominations for "My Week With Marilyn," ''The Iron Lady," ''The Help" and "We Need to Talk About Kevin."
+In a diverse field not dominated by any single film, there are also multiple nominations for "Hugo," ''My Week With Marilyn," ''The Iron Lady" and "The Help."

 The best actor contest pits Oldman and Dujardin against Brad Pitt for "Moneyball," George Clooney for "The Descendants" and Michael Fassbender for "Shame."

-In recent years, the prizes, known as BAFTAs, have helped small British films gain momentum for Hollywood success.
+In recent years, the awards, known as BAFTAs, have helped small British films gain momentum for Hollywood success.